In the Eye of MLLM: Benchmarking Egocentric Video Intent Understanding with Gaze-Guided Prompting: Introduction

 \section{Introduction}

-The rapid advancement of multimodal large language models (MLLMs)\cite{hurst2024gpt, team2024gemini, chen2024internvl, wang2024qwen2} has enabled highly intelligent AI assistants capable of understanding and generating complex information across modalities.
-However, users often have to design intricate prompts to effectively convey their intentions and personalize the assistant.
+The rapid advancement of multimodal large language models (MLLMs)~\cite{hurst2024gpt, team2024gemini, chen2024internvl, wang2024qwen2} has enabled highly intelligent AI assistants capable of understanding and generating complex information across modalities.
+This capability is not only valuable for enhancing current AI systems but also crucial for advancing future human–AI collaboration systems, thereby enabling new AI paradigms such as cobodied AI ~\cite{lu2025cobodied}.
+However, to effectively collaborate with users, existing systems often require them to design intricate prompts to convey their intentions and personalize the assistant's responses.
 This challenge raises an essential question: Can existing MLLM enable a more proactive AI user experience-- one where the assistant seamlessly analyzes the users' underlying intention and delivers personalized content without heavily replying on complex prompting?